-A more general method, of which the jackknife is an approximation, is the bootstrap method introduced by Efron.^{38,39} Instead of using each subset of N-1observations, it uses samples of size $M \leq N$ randomly chosen from the data.
-The number of possible distinct samples is N^N , which is very large even for moderate N. Then the bootstrap sampling distribution for an estimator is a good approximation of the true sampling distribution, converging to it as $N \to \infty$ under fairly general conditions.
+For bootstrap sample size, M, equal to the data sample size, N, there are $N^N$ distinct samples possible, which is very large even for moderate N. Then the bootstrap sampling distribution for an estimator is a good approximation of the true sampling distribution, converging to it as $N \to \infty$ under fairly general conditions.
 This method is something like Monte Carlo, but uses the data themselves instead of a known (or hypothesized) distribution.
+The variance of $\hat{\theta}$ is then estimated by the following procedure: